Dansby Swanson Player Props: Cubs vs. Phillies

 Dansby Swanson At The Plate

-- Swanson is batting .267 with 13 doubles, two triples, eight home runs and 38 walks.
+- Swanson is hitting .268 with 13 doubles, two triples, nine home runs and 39 walks.

-- Among the qualified hitters in MLB action, he ranks 59th in batting average, 33rd in on-base percentage, and 99th in slugging.
+- Among the qualifying hitters, he ranks 55th in batting average, while his on-base percentage ranks 30th and he is 89th in slugging.

+- Swanson will look to extend his four-game hitting streak.
+He's batting .294 with two homers in his last games.

+- In 63.2% of his 76 games this season, Swanson has picked up at least one hit.
+He's also had 21 multi-hit games.

-- Swanson has had at least one RBI in 32.0% of his games this season (24 of 75), with more than one RBI nine times (12.0%).
-He has also been responsible for three or more of his team's runs in one contest.
+- Swanson has an RBI in 25 of 76 games this year, with multiple RBI in nine of them.
+He has also driven in three or more of his team's runs in one contest.

-- In 27 of 75 games this year, he has scored, and eight of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.